 It’s also about quality of life for your pet.
 Just what does quality of life mean?
-Anyone with an allergic dog can tell you, relief from constant itching and scratching without having to keep your dog in a cone 24/7 is worth it!
+Anyone with an allergic dog can tell you that relief from constant itching and scratching without having to keep your dog in a cone 24/7 is worth it!
 If you don’t cone your dog, you risk him developing painful hot spots from incessant licking.
 Who wants their dog to live like that?

-Also, dogs will develop secondary bacterial infections as a result of their allergies.
+Also, dogs will often develop secondary bacterial infections as a result of their allergies.
 These are managed with antibiotics, which also become less effective over time.

 “Secondary bacterial infections can become resistant with the repeated use of antibiotics, making it more difficult, and expensive, to treat these infections when they arise,” Dr. Eckholm says.